 “Liberato provided me with comprehensive feedback on my paper.
 In particular, the consultations helped me to clarify my thoughts and organize research procedures/findings in a more digestible way for readers.
 What I liked about the consultations is that the consultant was not directive at all.
 Rather, he was very dialogic, and we deliberated things together.
 I believe that the CCE is a great resource for graduate students who are struggling with any stage of working on academic papers.”

 Elizabeth Lee Awarded Brown Fellowship Award

 Elizabeth Lee is a Ph.D. student in the Applied Linguistics and Technology program at Iowa State University (ISU).
-She was recently awarded the 2018-2019 Brown FellowshipAward, an award granted to deserving recipients aiming to enhance their research in their disciplinary area.
+She awarded the 2018-2019 Brown FellowshipAward, an award granted to deserving recipients aiming to enhance their research in their disciplinary area.
 With the funding, Elizabeth will devote much of her time to evaluating a diagnostic reading test given to non-native English speakers at ISU.
 Her project addresses a substantial missed opportunity in ESL reading assessment and pedagogy.
 Her research will reinforce the strength of using mixed methods to evaluate the validity of local language assessments and will also set an example for conducting systemic functional linguistic analysis in the realm of language assessment and evaluation.